Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Are There Any Risks Associated With CBD?

-While CBD seems to be very safe for both cats and dogs, there are some risks you should be aware of.
+While CBD seems to be very safe for both cats and dogs, there are risks you should be aware of.

 Some studies suggest that when CBD is given at the recommended dose, it can cause an elevation in alkaline phosphatase (a liver value on bloodwork).
 However, scientists are not sure if this elevation has any significance medically.
 It may be that CBD can irritate or damage the liver or it could be innocuous and just interfere with how labs measure liver values.